openstack-charmers/openstack-bundles/development/openstack-base-focal-ussuri-ovn/README.md

 In order to configure and use your cloud, you'll need to install the appropriate client tools:

     sudo snap install openstackclients

+### Unseal Vault

+This release uses vault to provide certificates to supported services.
+This allows secure communications between the end user and the cloud services, as well as securing communication between the services in the cloud.
+Vault needs to be unsealed before the configuration can be finalised and the cloud used.
+Please refer to the  [Vault Appendix][vault-cdg] in the [OpenStack Charms Deployment Guide][cdg] for details.

 ### Accessing the cloud